 Heat the olive oil in a heavy-based pan and add the chopped spring onions and minced garlic.
 Fry for five minutes over a medium heat, stirring occasionally.
 Add the coriander and parsley and cumin and fry for two to three minutes.
 Add the torn up spinach leaves, chopped celeriac leaves and mint and continue cooking until the spinach has wilted, about 10 more minutes or so, stirring every now and then.

 3. For Deep Frying

 Heat the sunflower oil in a heavy-based pan.
-For deep frying you need to get the oil to between 350 and 360 c – to check the temperature use this tip from Delishably:
+For deep frying you need to get the oil to around 180 c – to check the temperature use this tip from Delishably: